TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/identity-server.md

 - `is.email.network.identity-server-url`: The URL of the Identity Server
 - `is.email.network.console-url`: The URL of the Console

 Although The Things Stack comes with a number of builtin email templates, it is possible to override those with custom templates.
-You can specify either a directory or a URL to load templates from.
-For mor information on email templates, see the [email templates reference]({{< relref "../email-templates" >}}).
+You can specify the source where to load templates from, and options for that source.
+For more information on email templates, see the [email templates reference]({{< relref "../email-templates" >}}).

+- `is.email.templates.source`: Source of the email template files (directory, url, blob)
-- `is.email.templates.directory`: Retrieve the email templates from the filesystem
+- `is.email.templates.directory`: Directory on the filesystem where email templates are located
-- `is.email.templates.url`: Retrieve the email templates from a web server
+- `is.email.templates.url`: URL where email templates are located
+- `is.email.templates.blob.bucket`: Bucket where email templates are located
+- `is.email.templates.blob.path`: Path within the bucket.

 If your custom templates rely on other files, such as headers or footers, those files need to be included.